Toon-arch/Toon-arch.github.io/articles/anime and egdelords.md

 i haven't met a single person who is unironically racist though so that's good. but why do some people try to convince us into thinking they are racist when they aren't? it's usually just a phase in their life too.

-i just find 9/11 and 1939-1945 memes (you know what i mean). also i just saw a concentration camp parody video today like wtf edgelords? god we live in a society where lots of edgelords actually think they are cool.
+i just find 9/11 and 1939-1945 memes (you know what i mean) cringe. also i just saw a concentration camp parody video today like wtf? god we live in a society where lots of edgelords actually think they are cool.

 ![spongebob edgy eye burn](https://c.tenor.com/zjUcNl7BsNUAAAAd/edgy.gif)